terraform-ibm-modules/terraform-ibm-landing-zone/README.md

 A few things to keep in mind:

-- **The `rules` list replaces the ACL's rules entirely.** Always re-include the existing `allow-ibm-inbound` and `allow-all-network-inbound` rules alongside your new one.
+- **The rules list replaces the ACL rules entirely. ** Always re-include the existing `allow-ibm-inbound` and `allow-all-network-inbound` rules alongside your new one.
 - **ACL rules are stateless and evaluated top-to-bottom.** Place this rule before the broad `allow-all-outbound` rule in the `override.json` file.
 - **A public gateway is required for internet egress.** Set `use_public_gateways` to `true` on the workload VPC so that the outbound traffic can leave from the VPC.
 - **The `vpcs` array is a full replacement.** Start from the full default [`patterns/vsi/override.json`](./patterns/vsi/override.json) — do not omit other VPCs or subnets.